coolcoder613eb/Haiku-PyAPI/README.md

 `pkgman install haiku_pyapi_python39`

+If you need the latest widgets and bugfixes, then you should compile from source, see below.

 ## Compiling

 First, install the appropriate version of pybind11 for your CPU architecture and version of Python.
 For example, to install pybind11 for x86 and python3.10, run